michuW93/designPatterns/src/Singleton/singleton.md

 ![img.png](ClassicSingleton/img_classicSingletonCode.png)

 Okay, so we finished?
 No, not yet.
-Let's write test for our classic singleton and run it.
+Let's write test for our classic, non-thread safe singleton and run it.

 ![img.png](ClassicSingleton/img_classicSingletonTest.png)

 Cool, seems it works.
-Let's add another test with threads trying to get singleton instance.
+Let’s add another test with threads attempting to obtain the singleton instance.

 ![img.png](ClassicSingleton/img_classicSingletonMultipleThreadsTestFail.png)